 A Lil’ Positivity: G Herbo Further Addresses Mental Health With New Swervin’ Through Stress Initiative

 Mental health is a huge issue that, often times, goes unaddressed.
-Luckily celebrities and other public figures are becoming more open with their own struggles in an effort to hep their fans.
+Luckily celebrities and other public figures are becoming more open with their own struggles in an effort to help their fans.

 Now, rapper G Herbo has teamed up with Audiomack to announce that they have partnered with the National Alliance on Mental Illness (NAMI) and InnoPsych to create a new mental health initiative called Swervin’ Through Stress.